jleyba/js-dossier/README.md

     compiler.
 These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

- * `language` Specifies which version of ECMAScript the input sources conform to.
-Defaults to ES6_STRICT.
-Must be one of {ES3, ES5, ES5_STRICT, ES6, ES6_STRICT}

  * `moduleFilters` List of regular expressions for modules that should be excluded from generated documentation, even if found in the type graph.
 The provided expressions will be to the _absolute_ path of the source file for